 Restaurant Anne, Hotel Le Pavillon de la Reine

 Nestled in the iconic Place des Vosges, Restaurant Anne is a Michelin-starred, fine dining restaurant inside the 5* Hotel Le Pavillon de la Reine, suitable for a special occasion The hotel blends the history of 17th-century Paris with contemporary design and has a shaded garden tucked within a secluded courtyard.
+They also do an extensive (but expensive!) slap-up brunch at the weekend.

 Le Sentier